Keweenaw-Time-Traveler/KeTT-revised/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+Your app is ready to be deployed